mimothaking/EveryDay-Tasks/README.md

 <!-- ROADMAP -->

 ## Roadmap

-- [x] Add Live Chat
+- [x] Add A Calendar
-- [x] Add Role Managment
+- [x] Add A Reminder

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Distributed under the ISI License.
+Distributed under the MIMOT License.

 <p align="right">(<a href="#top">back to top</a>)</p>